Latest from Jim

 Jim Moorhead is the founder of BraveStand Partners, LLC, a strategy and communications firm.
 His company supports people and organizations to be bold and brave and stand up for themselves, each other, their communities and the world.

-Jim Moorhead is APCO Worldwide’s North America crisis management and litigation communications practice lead and has three decades of experience handling high-stakes situations as a strategic communications advisor, major law firm partner, investment banker and political consultant.
+Mr. Moorhead has extensive experience handling high-stakes situations as a strategic communications advisor, major law firm partner, investment banker and political consultant.
 He is an experienced strategic advisor to Fortune 500 and other major companies facing challenging business, legal, regulatory and political settings.
-He helps organizations promote and protect their reputations with their key stakeholders.

-Before joining APCO, Mr. Moorhead was a managing director at Burson-Marsteller, specializing in issues and crisis management and litigation communications.
+He formerly was a senior director and North America lead for APCO Worldwide’s global crisis issues litigation communications practice.
+Before that, Mr. Moorhead was a managing director at Burson-Marsteller, specializing in issues and crisis management and litigation communications.
 Earlier in his career he was a partner at Steptoe & Johnson LLP, a global law firm, where he co-chaired the crisis management practice and chaired the class action practice during his 16-year tenure.
 He advised clients on forging effective responses to U.S. Department of Justice, Congressional and agency investigations and class action litigation and ensuing media coverage.
 He also was an investment banker with Goldman Sachs and an Assistant U.S. Attorney for the District of Maryland.

-He speaks regularly on reputation and crisis management and is the author of The Instant Survivor: Right Ways to Respond When Things Go Wrong.
+He speaks regularly on strategy and communications and is the author of The Instant Survivor: Right Ways to Respond When Things Go Wrong.
 He earned a J.D. from Columbia Law School and an A.B. in government from Harvard College.